enocol/to-do-list_copy/README.md

 # 📖 [Awesome Books] <a name="about-project"></a>

-**[Awesome Books]** In this project I have introduced javascript modules and ES6 syntax where javascript files are created but inported in the main module using IMPORT statement.
+**[Todo List]** In this project, I have used a webpacl boiler plate created earlier to create a to-do-list app

 ## 🛠 Built With <a name="built-with"></a>